trillocr/lkfw/README.md

 # Middleware for Kerong based lockers

-This is a simple interface to connect a Kerong board, to the Cloud via MQTT broker, the steps to install are the following:
+This is a simple interface to connect a Kerong control board, to the Cloud via MQTT broker, the steps to install are the following:

 * Before anything, please copy `lkfw.conf.example to `lkfw.conf` and edit according to your environment.